Pavel-Durov/blog/src/sdk-dx/README.md

 # Developer Experience and SDKs
+## Abstract.

+This article overviews the realm of SDKs (Software Development Kit), discussing their benefits and core attributes.
+Through the exploration of TypeScript examples, we will also delve into the concepts of DX (Developer Experience) and various types of compatibility.

 ## Introduction

-Software Development Kits (SDKs) provide a means for achieving smooth integration with external systems, whether they involve remote APIs, domain-specific functionalities, or tasks related to operating systems.
+SDK provides a means of integration with external systems such as remote APIs, operating systems, devices or hardware platforms.

+By establishing consistent APIs and abstraction layers, SDKs simplify the integration process, providing a structured means to interact with underlying functionalities.
 SDKs facilitate the process of integration by providing consistent API (Application Programming Interface) and abstraction levels to the underlying functionality.

 ## What's SDK

-An SDK (Software Development Kit) is a collection of software components bundled as a package.
+An SDK is a collection of software components bundled as a package.
 This package encompasses everything necessary to effectively use the underlying system for which the SDK provides functionality.

 Examples of SDKs: